List of relevant configuration files¶

-As outlined in List of relevant log files, the TeamDrive Web Portal logs critical errors and other notable events in a log file by default.
+As outlined in List of relevant log files, the TeamDrive Host Server logs critical errors and other notable events in various log files by default.

 Syslog support is an essential feature for auditing, security and/or compliance reasons, as it allows you to funnel all log messages into a centralized syslog server.